webtorrent/webtorrent/docs/get-started.md

 ### HTML example with status showing UI

-This full HTML example mimics the UI of the [webtorrent.io](https://webtorrent.io) homepage.
-It downloads the [sintel.torrent](https://webtorrent.io/torrents/sintel.torrent) file, streams it in the browser and output some statistics to the user (peers, progress, remaining time, speed...).
+This complete HTML example mimics the UI of the [webtorrent.io](https://webtorrent.io) homepage.
+It downloads the [sintel.torrent](https://webtorrent.io/torrents/sintel.torrent) file, streams it in the browser and outputs some statistics to the user (peers, progress, remaining time, speed...).

-You can try it right now on [codepen](http://codepen.io/yciabaud/full/XdOeWM/) to see whats it looks like and play around with it!
+You can try it right now on [CodePen](http://codepen.io/yciabaud/full/XdOeWM/) to see what it looks like and play around with it!

-Feel free to try out some other torrents but keep in mind that the browser can only download torrents seeded on the webtorrent network.
+Feel free to replace `torrentId` with other torrent files, or magnet links, but keep in mind that the browser can only download torrents that are seeded by WebRTC peers (web peers).
+Use [WebTorrent Desktop](https://webtorrent.io/desktop) or [Instant.io](https://instant.io) to seed torrents to the WebTorrent network.
-Use [instant.io](https://instant.io) to create yours!

 Javascript:

 ```js
 var torrentId = 'https://webtorrent.io/torrents/sintel.torrent'